WeiSHI7/datastory_template/index.md

 ## Data insights

-During evaluating our model we noticed that some classes detected better than others.
-This fact prompted us to delve deeper into the data research in search of some insiders who most likely help our models classify the desired class.
+During evaluation our model we noticed that some classes are detected better than others.
+This fact prompted us to delve deeper into search of insights what most likely help our models to classify the desired class.

-We assumed that perhaps the same groups of people prefer similar topics for conversation, which may encourage our model to classify quotes into the classes we need.
+We assumed that the same groups of people prefer similar topics for conversation, which may encourage our model to classify quotes into the classes we need.
 But to test this hypothesis, we need to understand the context of the quote.
 We noticed that in 2019, the source of 83% of citations is the New York Times.
 In the remaining years, NY also occupies a leading position in the list of sources of quotations.
 The peculiarity of NY is that there is a topic in the link to the quote, to which NY equated this quote.
 This fact helped us to find out the context of most of the quotes.

 ### Data preparation

 For every feature as gender, occupation, etc. we selected quotes with New York Times source.
-For every such quote we extracted topic from  quotes link and (because sometimes links don't fit the format we expect ) we dropped all topics with total amount less than 400.
+For every quote we extracted a topic from quote links and (because sometimes links don't fit the format we expect ) we dropped all topics with total amount less than 400.
-As a result for every feature we collected dataset with quotes topics.
+As a result for every feature we collected dataset with quote topics.

 ### Data analysis